 De found them to be incredibly helpful - you can give them a call to ask any questions and then order online.

-Also at the seminar we talked about how important it is that you get to the physio asap if you have soreness that you feel is serious.
+Also in the introduction seminar we talked about how important it is that you get to the physio asap if you have soreness that you feel is serious.
 Here is the number for the team at Capital Sports Medicine, the physio team we recommend: 04 499 5732.
 This is the team who also do the muscle balance test.

 If you aren't on our Facebook page yet make sure you get on there.
 This way you guys can keep in touch with each other as well as seeing what our other Extra Mile Runners are up to.
 Here's the page.